 - Submit order on 42agent.com.

 - Confirm the order and make first payment.
-This payment is for the products you have purchased.
+This payment is for the products you have purchased, domestic freight charges, and commission fee (8% of the item cost and domestic freight charges).

-- When TaobaoRing receives the items, they will send photos for you to approve.
+- When 42 Agent receives the items, they will inspect and send photos for you to approve.

-Please refer to TaobaoRing’s website for further details and instructions.
-Below is a screenshot of the quick order screen.
+Please refer to 42 Agent’s website for further details and instructions.

-After TaobaoRing receives my order at their office, they send several photos of the products for my review.
+After 42 Agent receives my order at their office, they send several photos of the products for my review.
 The photos have been slightly dark and blurry, but each can be enlarged for a close-up look!
 Upon request, they can send additional photos for clarification.

 The following screenshots show examples of conversations that I have had with the Taobao staff about books I have ordered.
 Note that the item description is translated in English.
 Email conversations are also all in English.

 Tips for searching Taobao if you can’t read Chinese